 Much of what you need to use any given herbicide responsibly is on the product label.
 You’ll find information on PPE, weeds controlled, how to properly mix herbicide solutions, disposal and storage instructions, and much more.

 The herbicide label also will outline any special use precautions that need to be taken.
-For example, Milestone® specialty herbicide has language on the label that informs users that “manure and urine from animals consuming treated grass or hay may contain enough active ingredient to cause injury to sensitive broadleaf plants.”
-A user who didn’t read the label may see desirable plant injury when using manure from animals that have fed on grass or hay treated with Milestone specialty herbicide within the previous three days.
+For example, Milestone® herbicide has language on the label that informs users that “manure and urine from animals consuming treated grass or hay may contain enough active ingredient to cause injury to sensitive broadleaf plants.”
+A user who didn’t read the label may see desirable plant injury when using manure from animals that have fed on grass or hay treated with Milestone herbicide within the previous three days.

 More information on using manure and treated compost or hay can be found below under Aminopyralid Stewardship.

-Another example is found in the label for Milestone specialty herbicide.
+Another example is found in the label for Milestone herbicide.
 Spray drift can be lessened, “by keeping the spray boom as low as possible; by applying 10 gallons or more of spray per acre; by keeping the operating spray pressures at the manufacturer’s specific minimum pressures and by spraying when the wind velocity is low.”

 Although the label is the law, accidents do happen, and you need to minimize your chance for exposure.
 Having a spill plan in place can make a big difference in how it affects the environment.
 An important part of this plan needs to include contacting the manufacturer in case of an emergency.
 For Corteva Agriscience, the number is 800-992-5994.